 With extensive litigation experience, Bill is a valuable asset in counseling companies and individuals that seek to assess, manage and/or eliminate potential liability risks.
 He is an accomplished trial attorney who regularly handles highly sensitive “business divorces” and other complicated litigation matters, including matters involving alleged data theft and misappropriation of trade secrets.Read More

 Bill represents clients ranging from small business owners to large publicly traded companies in all aspects of their business, consumer and employee relationships.
 He has extensive experience in the technology sector, working with internet start-ups, mobile marketing and mid-market technology companies.

-With extensive litigation, arbitration and counseling experience involving a wide range of commercial disputes, trust and estate controversies and business torts, Bill represents clients in complex litigation arising from breach of fiduciary duties, data usage, intellectual property disputes, the Telephone Consumer Protection Act (“TCPA”), breach of contract/contract interpretation, product liability, real estate transactions, employment issues, unfair competition, trade secret misappropriation, fraud, corporate mismanagement and business defamation issues.
+With extensive litigation, arbitration and counseling experience involving a wide range of commercial disputes, trust and estate controversies and business torts, Bill represents clients in complex litigation arising from breach of fiduciary duties, data usage, intellectual property disputes, the Telephone Consumer Protection Act (“TCPA”), breach of contract/contract interpretation, product liability, real estate transactions, policyholder and coverage disputes, employment issues, unfair competition, trade secret misappropriation, fraud, corporate mismanagement and business defamation issues.

 Creative and Practical Counsel

 Clients rely on Bill’s creative, yet practical approach to resolve controversies, leveraging his pre-litigation and trial experience to guide them throughout the entire process.

 U.S. District Court for the Northern District of Illinois, Trial Bar

 U.S. District Court for the Eastern District of Wisconsin

 ABA Business Law Section Member (Cyberspace Law, International Business & Corporate Counsel Committees)

 ABA Science & Technology Law Member (Big Data, Cloud Computing, Data Property Rights & Internet of Things Committees)